25 Best Books to Read cope with anxiety and stop overthinking

 So if you would like to learn more about the beast that anxiety is, and how to tame it, these books on anxiety will help you find not only understanding, and insight, they will arm you with tools to finally start getting your power back from the grips of anxiety.

-That said, let’s dive right in and peruse the list of the best books to read for anxiety.
+So let’s dive right in and peruse the list of the best books to read for overthinking and anxiety.

 But first, heads up!
 This post contains affiliate links and that means if you click through I may get a tiny tiny commission at no cost to you.
 See the disclosure here.

 The best books for overthinking and anxiety